Many West Virginia Hospitals Rated Below Average in New Hospital Ratings

 Another concern is that approximately half of the hospitals that were given five stars reported on less than 40 percent of the metrics, says Dr. Janis Orlowski, the Association of American Medical Colleges chief healthcare officer.

-If you received poor care at a West Virginia hospital, contact the medical malpractice lawyer s at The Bell Law Firm to review your legal options.
+If you received poor care at a West Virginia hospital, contact the medical malpractice lawyer s at Stewart Bell, PLLC to review your legal options.
 You may be able to recover compensation for medical bills, pain and suffering, physical therapy, and other expenses.

 Call us today at 304-345-1700 to schedule a free, no obligation consultation.